uadmin/uadmin-docs/_build/html/_sources/api/email_functions.rst.txt

 ----------------
 `Back To Top`_

+.. code-block:: go

+    var EmailFrom string

 EmailFrom identifies where the email is coming from.

-Type:

-.. code-block:: go

-    string

 Used in the tutorial: